 Frank has led digital creative campaigns for five U.S. senators, two governors and seven members of congress – most notably for Sen. Elizabeth Warren.
 His design and data visualization work have been recognized by The New York Times, MSNBC, Rolling Stone, among others as flagship content for the economic justice and social justice movements.
 Recently, Frank was the creative lead behind the Reflective Democracy Campaign – a project by the Women Donors Network to bring attention to the lack of representation for women and communities of color in political and legal institutions.
 Among his clients have been the American Constitution Society, the Democratic Legislative Campaign Committee, and Planned Parenthood Action Fund.

-Frank was also part of the team that launched the “Notorious RBG” meme paying tribute to Justice Ruth Bader Ginsburg, and created the popular “This Machine Films Police” smartphone sticker.
+Frank was also part of the team that created the “Notorious RBG” meme honoring Justice Ruth Bader Ginsburg, and was featured in the movie RBG.
 He’s been profiled in Communications Arts and has written for The Washington Post.

 A native of New Haven, CT, Frank holds a degree in Government and African-American Studies from Bowdoin College.
 He lives in Washington, DC.